wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 * For a slow-fire, fast-resolve alert, you can set **Alert fires** > **Alert resolves**.
 *

 When **Alert fires** > **Alert resolves**, Wavefront adjusts the firing rules to require at least one true value during the **Alert resolves** window before the alert can fire again.
-This adjustment prevents successive **Alert fires** windows from overlapping with previous ones, which would result in unwanted firings immediately after a resolve window in which no data is reported.
+This adjustment prevents successive **Alert fires** windows from overlapping with previous ones, which results in unwanted firings immediately after a resolve window in which no data is reported.
 --->

 <!---